MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models

 \paragraph{Quality Assurance} To further ensure the quality and realism of erroneous reasoning chains in \model, we apply an additional human scoring and filtering stage.
 Each generated reasoning chain is independently evaluated by at least two linguistics experts along four quality dimensions: \emph{Coherence}, \emph{Step Clarity}, \emph{Error Localizability}, and \emph{Semantic Consistency}.
 Each dimension is rated on a three-point scale: $-1$ (unsatisfactory), $0$ (adequate), and $1$ (satisfactory).
 A reasoning chain is retained only if its average score across evaluators exceeds a predefined threshold of $0.5$.
 This criterion ensures that retained samples exhibit both a realistic reasoning flow and a well-localized, non-trivial error.
 After this scoring-based filtering, a total of \num high-quality erroneous reasoning samples are retained for final inclusion.
 This quality assurance pipeline ensures that \model is both challenging and reliable for benchmarking multi-modal error detection and diagnosis.
+Furthermore, a rigorous pilot study on a stratified sample of 300 instances achieved a Cohen’s Kappa of $\kappa=0.796$~\cite{cohen1960coefficient}.
+These metrics verify the high consistency of our annotation standards.